oeg-upm/morph-graphql/README.md

 }
 ```

-## EXAMPLE 5: Translating mappings online for Javascript and a set of CSV files (assuming that you have npm and node installed)
+## EXAMPLE 5: Translating mappings online for Javascript and a set of CSV files (assuming that you have npm and node or docker installed)
 1. ```mkdir output```
 2. ```cd output```
 3. Translate the corresponding RML: